-Energy Allies formerly known as Solstice Initiative, is a nonprofit led by women of color.
+Energy Allies, formerly known as Solstice Initiative, is a nonprofit led by women of color.
 In 2014, we were founded by Steph Speirs and Sandhya Murali on the belief that every household should be able to access affordable clean energy.
-Since our founding, our board seats a majority of women of color, qualifying Solstice Initiative as a Minority Business Enterprise (MBE).
-In 2022 and beyond, our Executive Director, leading us in our mission to work with communities most impacted by climate change to ensure they lead local clean energy solutions
+Since our inception, the majority of our board seats have been occupied by women of color.
+Currently, Yesenia Rivera serves as our Executive Director, leading us in our mission to work with communities most impacted by climate change to ensure they lead local clean energy solutions

-Our goal is to co-design democratized clean energy systems that build wealth in climate-impacted communities have the power and knowledge to lead our equitable clean energy transition.
+Our dream is for everyone to live in thriving, resilient and energy-independent homes.
+We believe climate-impacted communities have the power and knowledge to lead our equitable clean energy transition.
 One of our strategies involves a collective group called the Community Advisory Board (CAB), comprising paid community members and organization representatives.
-The CAB identifies priorities and votes on local energy solutions.
-CAB members are paid for their leadership in Solstice Initiative project design, development, and implementation.
-We convened our first CAB in Boston, MA, to make sure that our community-led solar projects are led by and for community members.
-Our strategic partnerships have led our Boston CAB to form into the Boston Community Solar Cooperative today.
-In Buffalo, NY, Solstice Initiative is partnering with the non-profit PUSH Buffalo to form a CAB and co-design an energy project that builds intergenerational wealth for climate-impacted communities.
-We are facilitating partnerships with community members, local organizations, and property owners to build coalitions that enhance access to clean energy.
-Together, we site clean energy projects and co-design programs for community members to democratize the energy system.
+The CAB identifies priorities and votes on local energy solutions, actively participating in the design, development, and implementation of Energy Allies projects.
+We established our first CAB in Boston, MA, to ensure that our community-led solar projects are driven by and serve community members.
+In Buffalo, NY, the Solstice Initiative is collaborating with the non-profit organization PUSH Buffalo to form a CAB and co-design an energy project that generates intergenerational wealth for climate-impacted communities.
+We foster partnerships with community members, local organizations, and property owners to create coalitions that improve access to clean energy.
+Together, we identify suitable locations for clean energy projects and develop programs to democratize the energy system for community members.